 In Year 5 we continue to build on the knowledge, understanding and application of mathematical concepts from Years 3 and 4, while aiming to develop confident, independent young mathematicians.

+Pupils are grouped by ability to ensure that each learner receives the correct balance of support and challenge.
 Over the course of the year, pupils continue to develop appropriate written and mental strategies, which are applied to work on the four operations.
 Focused work on other aspects of number allow for increased understanding and application of place value, fractions, decimals and percentages.
 Geometry and measurement topics allow the pupils to develop a broader understanding of shape, space and units of measurement, while providing more practical and ‘hands on’ activities.
 Reasoning and problem solving is embedded into all units of Maths in Year 5.

 In Year 6, the final year of our Preparatory Department, we aim to build confidence and become independent thinkers and workers.